Cook-County-Department-of-Public-Health/covid-vaccine-data/README.md

 ## Definitions

-Files contain the number of residents with at least one dose of any COVID-19 vaccine (n_onedose) and the number of residents "up to date" with COVID-19 vaccines (n_uptodate).
-The definition of "up to date" is updated as CDC's vaccine recommendations change.
+Files contain the number of residents with at least one dose of any COVID-19 vaccine (n_onedose), the number of residents with at least one 2022 (bivalent) shot (n_bivalent), and the number of residents with an updated 2023-2024 shot (n_2023).
+Residents are considered "up to date" with COVID-19 shots if they have received an updated 2023-2024 vaccine.
 Current vaccine recommendations are available [here](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html).
-Coverage estimates for both measures (coverage_onedose and coverage_uptodate) are calculated by dividing the number of residents vaccinated by the corresponding population estimate from the 2020 Decennial Census, then multiplying by 100 to obtain a percent.
+Coverage estimates for all measures are calculated by dividing the number of residents vaccinated by the corresponding population estimate from the 2020 Decennial Census, then multiplying by 100 to obtain a percent.

-For n_onedose and coverage_onedose, data is grouped by the earliest shot date on record.
-For n_uptodate and coverage_uptodate, data is grouped by the most recent date of bivalent booster receipt.
+For n_onedose and coverage_onedose, data are grouped by the earliest shot date on record.
+For n_bivalent and coverage_bivalent as well as n_2023 and coverage_2023, data are grouped by the earliest date of 2022 (bivalent) or 2023-2024 booster receipt, respectively.

 ## Caveats